Donald Trump won Pa. with more votes than any statewide Republican candidate in history. Here’s how he did it.

 “The only place for her to go for those votes was in the city of Philadelphia,” he said, “because there was a higher ceiling in the city.”

-As of Wednesday morning, Trump was outright winning in five of the city’s 66 wards – four in Northeast Philadelphia and one in South Philadelphia.
+As of Wednesday evening, Trump was outright winning in five of the city’s 66 wards – four in Northeast Philadelphia and one in South Philadelphia.

-Following what appears to be a nationwide trend, Trump performed significantly better among Latino voters in Pennsylvania compared to past election cycles.
+Following what appears to be a nationwide trend, Trump performed significantly better among Latino voters in Pennsylvania compared with past election cycles.

 In Philadelphia, Trump’s share of the vote in the city’s 114 majority-Latino precincts rose to 21.8% — it was 6.1% in 2016 and 15.3% in 2020.

 For example, he drew nearly 23% of the vote in North Philadelphia’s 7th Ward, where much of the city’s Puerto Rican and Dominican population is concentrated.
-He grew his vote total by about 1,000 votes in just that ward compared to 2016 – in the same ward, Democrats lost nearly 2,000 votes across the same timeframe.
+He grew his vote total by about 1,000 votes in just that ward compared with 2016.
+In the same ward, Democrats lost nearly 2,000 votes across the same time frame.

-City Councilmember Jim Harrity, who works with the city and state Democratic parties and lives in a majority Latino neighborhood, said lines to vote were long at his polling place, and he took that as a good sign for the Democratic party.
+City Councilmember Jim Harrity, who works with the city and state Democratic Parties and lives in a majority-Latino neighborhood, said lines to vote were long at his polling place, and he took that as a good sign for the Democrats.

 “Apparently it was split,” he said Wednesday.
 “We just didn’t make traction with the groups we needed to.”

 The former president also improved markedly in the Lehigh Valley, including in Lehigh County.
-The diverse county is home to Allentown, Pennsylvania’s third-largest city that has a majority Latino population, including 34,000 Puerto Ricans.
+The diverse county is home to Allentown, Pennsylvania’s third-largest city, which has a majority-Latino population, including 34,000 Puerto Ricans.

 Sam Chen, a GOP consultant based in the Lehigh Valley, said Democrats have underestimated a shift among Latino voters for several years.